cabotdeveloper/CordovaPlugin-GooglePlusWithDemoApp/README.md

     3. cordova platform add android

-    4. cordova plugin add https://github.com/cabotdeveloper/CordovaPlugin-GooglePlusWithDemoApp/ --variable   CLIENT_ID="39879107009-398cp2qn3bkqtlhmd8vp712lkedmkqqq.apps.googleusercontent.com"
+    4. cordova plugin add https://github.com/cabotdeveloper/CordovaPlugin-GooglePlusWithDemoApp/ --variable   CLIENT_ID="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"

 The CLIENT ID should be given correctly from Google Developer Console which is created using the package <PackageName>